Question: How do you get better with money?

 Remember: Stoicism is for winners.

-Why do people spend so much on ridiculous shit?
+Why do people spend so much?
 Good question.
 Perhaps they are influenced by advertising?
 Perhaps they think on some level that they are what they own?
 Perhaps they are influenced by other people’s spending?
 Perhaps they want to show off, to impress others?

 But people with strong inner Game are not overly bothered by the opinions of other people.
 They are resilient, they can deal with challenges without falling to pieces.
 They have an inner strength whereby they are OK in themselves…without the aid of expensive props.